 What makes a Dendritic Cobalt blade exceptional?

-As dendritic cobalt does not contain any ferrous elements, it will never rust or corrode, and when combined with carbide, holds a very sharp edge for a very long time.
-Those properties allow for a great edged tool for just about every and any outdoor adventure, whether scuba diving, fishing, hunting, camping, backpacking, climbing, river running, portaging or whatever adventure comes your way.
+Dendritic cobalt is a non-magnetic cobalt alloy.
+It will never rust, corrode, pit or stain, and holds an extremely sharp edge for a very long time.
+These properties allow for a great edged tool for just about every and any outdoor adventure, whether scuba diving, fishing, hunting, camping, backpacking, climbing, river running, portaging or whatever adventure comes your way.

 What is Dendritic Cobalt?

 Dendritic cobalt is a non-ferrous, non-magnetic alloy.
-It's a dense network of inter-connected carbide crystals.
+It's a dense network of inter-connected carbide crystals in a cobalt matrix.
 The carbide crystal structure is surrounded by the softer cobalt matrix which holds the carbide in place and creates a micro-serrated edge.
 Essentially, a microscopic, highly aggressive saw blade.

-When used as a blade it sets up an edge that is very wear resistant and extremely sharp.
-Every time the blade is sharpened a new set of micro-serrations are exposed, producing another very sharp edge.
+When used as a blade it sets up an edge that is exceptionally wear resistant and extremely sharp.
+Every time the blade is sharpened a new micro-serrated edge is exposed, producing another extremely sharp edge.